jimjam-slam/Leaflet.Control.Layers.ComboBaseLayer/README.md

   my_base_layers, my_overlays, { position: 'topleft' }).addTo(map);
 ```

+The plugin will automatically populate menus according to the possible options given in the named layers, and it will manage layer attachment according to the selected options.

+## Limitations

 You should name your base layers delimited by underscores, like `Option 1_Option 2_Option 3`.
 At present, the plugin only supports 3 options—no more or less—and they must be delimited by underscores (which can't be escaped).
 For example:

 ```js